Adult Congenital Heart Disease (ACHD)

 - Chest X-ray: This shows pictures of the heart and lungs, and can show an enlarged heart and extra blood flow or fluid in the lungs.
 This test can show how heart failure is progressing.

 - Echocardiogram: This test uses sound waves (ultrasound) to produce images of the heart and blood vessels’ structures on a screen.
 It can show the structure and function of the heart.
-Norton Children’s Heart Institute has 28 tele-echo locations in Kentucky and Southern Indiana, so many patients don’t have to travel far from home for an echocardiogram.
+Norton Children’s Heart Institute has 28 tele-echo locations throughout Kentucky and Southern Indiana.

 - Electrocardiogram (ECG or EKG): This test checks the heart’s electrical activity to show damage or irregular rhythms.